STRLND/MY_PRDCT/README.md

-# A simple Android calculator app
+# A simple calculator for android.